wein.plus

 Log in Become a Member

-Electromagnetic radiation invisible to humans with wavelengths shorter than "normal" and visible light and beyond the violet.
-Ultraviolet radiation causes chemical reactions in many substances.
-It is also involved in the formation of ozone in the atmosphere.
-In living organisms, prolonged exposure can lead to harmful changes and mutations.
 Due to its physical and biological properties, UV radiation is further subdivided into UV-A radiation (wavelength 400 - 315 nm), UV-B radiation (315 - 280 nm) and UV-C radiation (280 - 100 nm).
-UV-A radiation directly adjoins visible light.
-UV-C radiation borders directly on the range of ionising radiation.
+UV-A radiation is directly adjacent to visible light.
+UV-C radiation is directly adjacent to the range of ionising radiation.
 The shorter the wavelength, the more energetic the radiation and the more damaging it is.
-The Italian pomologist Alberto Piròvano (1884-1973) experimented with irradiating grapevine cultivation material with UV light as early as 1912 in order to deliberately induce changes in the cell material.
+Incidentally, the Italian pomologist Alberto Piròvano (1884-1973) experimented as early as 1912 with irradiating vine cultivation material with UV light in order to deliberately induce changes in the cell material.

 Voices of our members